-Victoria's Regional Statement is the Victorian Government's acknowledgment of the enormous contribution regional Victoria makes to Victoria’s economic strength and way of life.
+Victoria's Regional Statement is the Victorian Government's acknowledgement of the enormous contribution regional Victoria makes to Victoria’s economic strength and way of life.
 It was published in 2015.

 The Statement is about creating jobs, providing a better start for young people, and supporting a brighter future for families and communities.